 Concurrent execution of slow tasks

 If individual API requests are slow, you can speed them up in aggregate by making multiple requests concurrently.
-When you call the submit method on a task, the task is submitted to a task runner for execution.
+When you call the map method on a task, you submit a list of arguments to the task runner to run concurrently (alternatively, you could .submit() each argument individually).

 from prefect import flow